aleksandar-todorovic/SensitiveDataGrabber/README.md

 Visual Basic .NET program that when executes sends sensitive data to your email or saves them on a removable drive.

-The program is not even in alpha stage right now and you should not execute it unless you know what it does!
+The program is not even in alpha stage right now and you should not execute it unless you know what you're doing!
+If you know what you're doing, read the rest of this document.
+Otherwise, GTFO!

 What works for now:
 * Basic "send by email" option (works for files, not for directories).
 * Save to a removable drive works perfectly.
 * Applications supported: Evernote, Google Chrome, Microsoft OneNote, Mozilla Firefox, Mozilla Thunderbird, Pidgin, Steam and World of Tanks.
+If you want to know about what data does it steal, check out this article on my blog: http://aleksandartodorovic.wordpress.com/2014/08/03/sensitive-data-grabber-project/

 To do:
 * Fully implement "send by email" option.